maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 ehm ... whatever.
 Let's not get distracted.

 The most interesting thing here is the trick with the `erasedValue` method.
 It allows us to create a **virtual** instance of the type `A` and match on it.
-Virtual means that this is done at compiletime and there is no actual value to be matched on at runtime.
+Virtual means that this is done at compile time and there is no actual value to be matched on at runtime.
 It is just resolved statically by the compiler looking only at the types.
 This allows us to deconstruct the tuple step by step during compilation.